FURCAS-dev/FURCAS/README.md

 * You want to build your own domain specific languages and basically get features like syntax highlighting, auto completion and simple but safe refactorings for free.
-* You do already use EMF models in your application but want to edit your models in a textual rather than a graphical syntax.
+* You do already use EMF models in your application, but want to edit your models in a textual rather than a graphical syntax.

-## So how does it work?
+## So, how does it work?
 FURCAS uses a template language to create textual representations of classes of a metamodel.
 As this language maps grammar fragments to metamodel classes, it is called _mapping_.